silhavyj/KIV-DS-Distributed-Cache/README.md

 TREE_DEPTH_LEVEL = 3
 ```

-Similarly, the user can change the index of the root node by changing line 28 in the same file.
+Similarly, they can change the index of the root node by changing line 28 in the same file.

 ```
 ROOT_NODE_IDX = 0
 ```
-However, this value must not exceed the total number of nodes - 1.
-For example, if the depth of the tree is 3, then the maximum allowed index for the root node to be is 6.
+It important to highlight that this value must not exceed the total number of nodes - 1.
+For example, if the depth of the tree is 3, then the maximum allowed index of the root node is 6.

 ## Starting up containers